I have lost count of the number of dead bodies I have seen.

 In 2006 I retired from the police following 32 years service.
 Behind me I had a folder full of rich crime material to draw upon.
 With no more distractions I began the journey of writing that crime novel I had always promised myself.

 The first draft was completed within 18 months.
 Then I spent another year tightening the prose and in 2010 I began submitting the manuscript.
-After only a few rejections I was offered a contract by Caffeine Nights Publishing Limited and in 2012 'Heart of the Demon' was released, together with the follow-up novel, 'Cold Death'.
+After only a few rejections I was offered a publishing contract and in 2012 my first DS Hunter Kerr novel, 'Heart of the Demon' was released, together with the follow-up novel, 'Cold Death'.